-He has successfully focused attention on how to make systemic change in the way cities are built and operated, notably in his East Clayton project in Surrey BC.
-More recently, he and his research partners have collaborated with the City of North Vancouver to produce the “100 Year Sustainability Vision,” a plan to make the City of North Vancouver a zero carbon community.
-Professor Condon and his partners have recently received awards from the Planning Institute of Canada and the American Society of Landscape Architects for this work.
+Recognizing the need for collaboration as a fundamental part of designing sustainable communities, Patrick has pioneered public engagement methods.
+He has successfully focused attention on how to make systemic change in the way cities are built and operated, notably in his East Clayton project in Surrey, BC.
+More recently, he and his research partners collaborated with the City of North Vancouver to produce a 100-year plan to make the city carbon-neutral by 2107.
+Patrick and his partners received the Canadian Institute of Planners Award for Planning Excellence and the BC Union of Municipalities Award of Excellence for this work.

 Condon, P. (2020).
 Five rules for tomorrow's cities.
 Washington, DC: Island Press.

 Condon, P. (2021).
 Sick City.
 Vancouver, B.C: James Taylor Chair in Landscape and LIveable Environments.

 Condon, P. (2010).
 Seven rules for sustainable cities.
 Washington, DC: Island Press.